This post may contain affiliate links. Read the full disclosure here.

 Another thing you’re going to want to figure out is when the baby meet and greets will start and who will be invited.
 Right after delivery mom, dad, and baby are going to be exhausted and it’s up to you to decide if/when people will be invited to the hospital or to the house to meet the new baby.
 If you wait until the baby is born it’s going to be hard to say no to eager and excited family and friends.

 After you go through this post, I hope you have clarity on how to prepare for a newborn.
 If you still feel overwhelmed with everything you have to do, my tip for you is to check one thing off your new baby checklist at a time and start preparing early.
-I even created an actual new baby checklist you can print out and keep on your fridge, sign up to receive it below.
 Just take a deep breath, don’t stress, and check things off as you go.
 You got this!